-Each year the Dean Rusk International Law Center at the University of Georgia School of Law welcome legal academics and other experts from around the world.
-These Visiting Researchers and Visiting Scholars include law school professors, postgraduate researchers, and policymakers.
-Typically they will be in residence for at least one semester and no longer than an academic year.
+Each year the Dean Rusk International Law Center at the University of Georgia School of Law welcomes legal academics and other experts from around the world.
+These visiting researchers and visiting scholars include law school professors, postgraduate researchers, and policymakers.
+Typically, they will be in residence for at least one semester and no longer than an academic year.

-Preference will be given to applicants who have made plans to collaborate with a member of the Georgia Law faculty, and every Visiting Researcher or Scholar must have a faculty sponsor while in residence.
-In some cases the Dean Rusk International Law Center may choose to assist in this collaborative effort.
+Preference will be given to applicants who have made plans to collaborate with a member of the University of Georgia School of Law faculty, and every visiting researcher or scholar must have a faculty sponsor while in residence.

-Visiting Researchers and Scholars may be expected to present their scholarship to students, faculty, or other members of the Georgia Law community.
+Visiting researchers and scholars may be expected to present their scholarship to students, faculty, or other members of the UGA School of Law community.

-Neither computer assistance nor administrative support typically will be provided to Visiting Researchers or Scholars.
-Nor do such visitors typically audit courses; requests to audit on a non-credit basis may be granted, on rare occasions, and at the sole discretion of the Georgia Law registrar and the course instructor.
+Neither computer assistance nor administrative support typically will be provided to visiting researchers or scholars.
+Nor do such visitors typically audit courses; requests to audit on a non-credit basis may be granted, on rare occasions, only if proper university procedures are followed and with permission of the UGA School of Law registrar and the course instructor.

 To be considered for acceptance, each prospective Visiting Researcher or Scholar must complete in full the online application form, which requires, in addition to the details requested on the online form, payment of an application fee of $100 and uploading of the following:

 - Current résumé or curriculum vitae